PrefectSol/Neuro/README.md

-# Neuro: Early project
+# Neuro: Template project

-CLI for training and implementation of new modules in the main neural network stream
+CLI for creation and implementation of new modules in the main neural network stream

-## Testing Modules
+## Creation Modules

 - GCD: finding the greatest common divisor.
+(Module for testing)
+- Template (in process): creating your own neural network based on a ready-made template.
 - Parsing (features): getting information from the Internet by key text.
 - Vision (features): object recognition.
-- Text Handler: chatting.
+- Text Handler (features): chatting.

 ## Implementation Modules (Features)